 Iodine deficiency can lead to a variety of health and developmental consequences known as iodine deficiency disorders (IDDs).
 Iodine deficiency is especially damaging during the early stages of pregnancy and in early childhood.
 In their most severe forms, IDDs can lead to cretinism, stillbirth and miscarriage; even mild deficiency can cause a significant loss of learning ability.
-In 2012, nearly 34 million newborns were unprotected from the lifelong consequences of brain damage associated with iodine deficiency.
+In 2013, more than 35 million newborns were unprotected from the lifelong consequences of brain damage associated with iodine deficiency.

 For the last 30 years, universal salt iodization has been the most widely used strategy to control and eliminate IDDs.
 The target aims for consumption of adequately iodized salt in more than 90 per cent of households.
 However, this goal is a long way from being met.

-UNICEF estimates that, globally, 76 per cent of all households consumed adequately iodized salt in 2012.
-East Asia and the Pacific is the only region that has surpassed the target of reaching more than 90 per cent of households.
-In contrast, only about half of the households in West and Central Africa met the target, pointing to the need for enhanced efforts.
+UNICEF estimates that, globally, 75 per cent of all households consumed adequately iodized salt in 2013.
+East Asia and the Pacific is closest to reaching the target of more than 90 per cent of households.
+In contrast, only about half of the households in Least Developed Countries met the target, pointing to the need for enhanced efforts among those most vulnerable.

-South Asia has the highest number of unprotected newborns, with more than 10 million infants at risk of IDDs in 2012.
-That year, more than 8 million newborns were similarly unprotected in West and Central Africa – far too large a number for a region with a relatively small number of annual births.
-East Asia and the Pacific is the top-performing region despite a high birth rate, although progress is largely attributed to coverage increases in China.
+Sub-Saharan Africa has the highest number of unprotected newborns, with more than 14 million infants at risk of IDDs in 2013 followed by South Asia with 11 million.
+East Asia and the Pacific is the top-performing region despite the high birth rate, although progress is largely attributed to coverage increases in China.

 DISPARITIES IN COVERAGE